 Can you imagine what Coleman went through?
 He served two-decades behind bars for a crime he didn’t commit.
 What did he do to never give up?
 He told reporters he tried to stay positive and humble and “I just kept praying.”
 It would have been so easy to give up but he didn’t, so neither can we.
 The story continues.

 While maintaining a steadfast belief in his innocence, Coleman always looked back fondly on the time he spent working with the team, which felt very much like a family.
 After his release, friends and family members reached out to the White Sox organization, delighted by an official invite to come and reapply for his old job.
 After re-hiring him, the team issued an official statement:

 “We’re grateful that after more than two decades, justice has been carried out for Nevest,” the team said in a statement.
 “It has been a long time, but we’re thrilled that we have the opportunity to welcome him back to the White Sox family.
 We’re looking forward to having Nevest back on Opening Day at home in our ballpark.”

 This is a picture of Nevest Coleman returning to his job.
 He’s the one in the center.
 Nevest experienced justice and restoration after years and years of waiting.
 He always maintained his innocence.
-He never lost faith, and one day his hope was vindicated and he was restored.
+He never lost faith, he prayed continually, and one day his hope was vindicated and he was restored.
 How much more will we who are in Christ be vindicated and restored?
 We will all receive justice one day.
-But those who fall in Christ, our punishment will fall on him.
-Then we will be able to experience complete justice as he sets all wrongs right.
+We will be granted our certificate of innocence.
 Justice comes with Christ.
 Do you believe that?
 Then pray.